 Once you have decided on what your topic will be, think about possible revenue streams, potential advertisers and how you are going to promote your new site.

-Like all small businesses, you will want to make a little profit.
-The quickest way to monetize a new site is with ad revenue.
+Like all small businesses, you will want to make a little profit by generating revenue.
+The quickest way to monetize a new site is with ad income.
 Google Adsense is the obvious first choice, but you should also consider Amazon Associates banner advertising.